zkhin/backend/README.md

 - Use [this guide](https://docs.aws.amazon.com/sns/latest/dg/sms_stats_cloudwatch.html#sns-viewing-cloudwatch-logs) to enable CloudWatch Logs for all SMS messages

-### Other stacks outside this repo

-The stacks in the following repos will need to be deployed before these

-- `themes`

-The `themes` stack will create an S3 bucket, within which there is a subdirectory `placeholder-photos`.
-The integration tests in this repo expect that subdirectory to be empty.

 ### First-time stack deployment order

 Resource dependencies between the stacks make initial deployment tricky.
 Stacks should be deployed in this order: